15 Sights in One Day | A Self-Guided Walking Tour of Dublin

 Feeling hungry or tired?
 Time to get some energy back before exploring further.
 Cafes and restaurants abound in Grafton Street and nearby side streets.
 Eat a sandwich on the go, sit on a terrace for a coffee and light bite or enjoy comforting pub food.
 There’s something for every taste in and around Grafton Street.

-Self-Guided Walking Tour - PART 2
+Self-Guided Walking Tour of Dublin – PART 2

 Now that you have rested your feet for a little while, let’s get back to our tour of Dublin.